oziphantom/ElementsSnesEngine/VerticalScrolling/readme.md

 The high level of how the map works
 -----------------------------------
-You read the first bytge of the map data, which is 55
+You read the first byte of the map data, which is 55

 You then multiple by the size of each block, which is 25 words so 50 bytes, you then add the base address of the block data, this then gets you the start of the block data start.